PmXa/cash-msi/Readme.md

 ## ToDo:

+- [ ] Delete the link to the color page 😅
 - [ ] Add a favicon
 - [ ] Add a `?` with hover-on description of parameters
 - [ ] Add the actual explanation 😂